stpope/CSL6/README.md

 The home page for CSL is http://FASTLabInc.com/CSL.
 See the screen shots, documentation downloads and links to screencast demos there.

-CSL is known to work on Mac OSX, Linux, iOS, Android and MS-Windows (using the Cygwin environment rather than the Microsoft compiler).
+CSL is known to work on Mac OSX, Linux, iOS, Android, RaspberryPi and MS-Windows (work-in-progress; see below).
 To get started with CSL, build the demo app (screen shot below) and use the combo boxes at the bottom-left to select among the tests, whose source code is in the Src/Tests folder.
-For the Mac, use the XCode project in the Builds/MacOSX folder; for Linux, use the makefile in the Builds/LinuxMakefile folder;
+For the Mac, use the XCode project in the Builds/MacOSX folder; for Linux, use the makefile in the Builds/LinuxMakefile folder.
-likewise, the same makefile can be used for Cygwin on Windows computers.

 ### Links for the impatient